davidbilek/digital-resonance-instrument/README.md

 ### Step 1 — Upload the Arduino firmware

-Open `load_cell_reader.ino` in the Arduino IDE and upload it to the Arduino Mega.
+Open `DataInput_Arduino.ino` in the Arduino IDE and upload it to the Arduino Mega.
 Once uploaded, the Arduino will continuously read all eight load cells and send the data over USB serial.

 ### Step 2 — Open the Max patches